vanus-labs/docs/content/vanus-connect/connector-guides/sink/aws-s3/setup.md

 8. Once you've chosen or created a bucket keep in my your bucket name and region.
 ![img.png](images/16.png)

-9. Write you `bucket name` and select your `region` in Vanus Cloud.
+9. Write you `bucket name` and select your `region` in Vanus Connect.
 ![](images/17.png)

 10. Select the interval time of upload; `HOURLY` or `DAILY` and click **Next** to continue.